CadburySwaps/IDO-implementation/README.md

 # IDO-implementation
-This smart contract has IDO implementation
+## This smart contract has IDO implementation

+This Smart contract has all the files nessecary for implemeting a Crowdsale or IDO.